jcollard/unm-hip/README.md

 </pre>
 <pre>cols :: Image i => i -> Int</pre>

-Given an image, cols returns the number of columns of in the image.
+Given an image, <b>cols</b> returns the number of columns of in the image.
 For example,

 <pre>